au-research/raido/readme.md

 [fixed](https://github.com/au-research/raido/issues/4).

-The [service-level-guide.md](/doc/service-level-guide.md) page provides guidance to the expected level of service provided by the Raido team.
+The [service-level-guide.md](/doc/service-level-guide.md) page provides guidance to the expected level of the RAiD Service provided by the RAiD team.

 # Technology / Architecture